- Welcome to FireBoard

 Is it waterproof?

-The unit itself is not weather resistant; while it does perform well in many conditions, if you anticipate rain or heavy moisture we recommend the FireBoard Case.
+The unit itself is not waterproof nor is it weather resistant; while it does perform well in many conditions, if you anticipate rain or heavy moisture we recommend the FireBoard Case.

 Does it have WiFi, etc?